OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 IMPORTANT!

-Various exotic papers scandals have shown that the risk of extensive audits exists and can be very costly and the Paradise Papers have shown us that the aviation industry can be heavily hit.
+Various exotic papers scandals have shown that the risk of extensive audits is very costly, and the Paradise Papers have shown that the aviation industry can be heavily hit.

 Important things to know about full importation